DedFis/SE_Project/README.md

 4. Product Management
 Includes features to edit and delete products.
 For each product, sellers can perform updates and deletions as needed and these changes will be integrated into the database.

+### HOW TO RUN OUR WEBSITE:
+1. Clone our repository
+2. Install node modules by running "npm i"
+3. In your VSCode terminal, run command "npm start"
+4. To run database, run "npm run dev"
+5. Now you can access our website

+"Why wait for your fish to swim to you?
+Dive into our app, where the seafood is fresh, the sellers are friendly, and the admins actually know what they're doing! 🐟📲”